This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Use App To Save On Gas

 If you’ve been reading my blog, you’ll know that I love apps, especially if they can save me money.
-I drive a lot for work, so I have to find ways to save on gas.
+I drive a lot for work, so I have to find the apps to save on gas.

 That’s why I got so excited when I found out about Gas Buddy.
 This app shows the cheapest gas near me.
 I love Costco gas, but I am not always near one, so Gas Buddy makes it convenient.